Programer-Turtle/PythonOS/README.md

 5. **Exit Program Manager** Closes Program Manager and goes back to the normal interface of Python OS

 # AutoPip
-A feature that makes it easier to run programs that use moduels.
+A feature in Program Manager that makes it easier to run programs that use moduels.

 # What It Does
 Checks if program has an autopip file, and if it does it installs required moduels using the file.